Get Sandspur BEFORE They Get You!

 Additionally, unless a soil analysis calls for it, application of lime could contribute to decline of warm season turf grass.
 Proper fertilization, irrigation and mowing heights may improve turf grass.
 Keeping grass healthy and vigorous is one of the best ways to crowd out sandspur.

-Later this summer, dig/hoe/pull up sandspur plants.
+In summer, dig/hoe/pull up sandspur plants.
 When mowing, keep burr within the contaminated area.
 Clean mowing equipment and prevent spreading burr to uncontaminated areas.
-Later this fall and winter, drag cloth/carpeting etc. across the area to collect burr.
-Burn or discard the cloth.
-This will reduce the seed bank.
+In fall, drag cloth/carpeting etc. across the area to collect burr.
+Discard the cloth.
+This will reduce the seed bank resulting in fewer plants next spring.
 Easily accomplished in smaller areas, for larger patches, contact the extension office for recommendations.

 “On those areas where turf is to be established (including sod and winter overseeded areas), most preemergence herbicides should not be used 2–4 months before planting.
 Otherwise, root damage and germination reduction of the turf seed may result.”
 Electronic Data Information Source (EDIS) document ENH884, Revised April 2015.